 The amount of lag time between results can depend on a lot of things including

 - Location of sensor

 - If blood glucose is rising

 - The individual

-Your sensor and fingerstick will not always be off.
-For optimal results, try to calibrate your sensor when your blood glucose are more stable.
-Calibration during rapid swings such as following a meal or insulin dose, can cause accuracy problems.
+For optimal results, if your sensor requires calibration, make sure to do this when your blood glucose are relatively stable.
+Calibration during rapid swings such as following a meal or an insulin dose can cause accuracy problems.

 Why use a sensor?

 One of the biggest advantages of a glucose sensor is that they are designed to show you trends.
 A fingerstick alone cannot tell you if your blood glucose levels are rising or falling without multiple follow up checks.

 Continuous glucose or flash monitoring systems are built to help you track patterns and visualize rises and drops in blood sugar levels.
 The algorithms used in these systems attempt to smooth out the differences between the interstitial glucose values and what the expected blood glucose reading would be.

 Ideally this means that you can plan ahead to avoid blood sugars spiking or plummeting and therefore spend more time in range.